Jimmy Dunnachie: Parliament

 Dunnachie easily held the seat in 1987.
 He was re-elected in 1992, withstanding a challenge from Tommy Sheridan of Scottish Militant Labour who came second.
 In Parliament Dunnachie was a relatively quiet presence, usually allying with the left.
 He was appointed as an opposition Whip in 1988 and served until 1992, but opposed Neil Kinnock's move to drop Labour's commitment to unilateral nuclear disarmament.
 Initially he declared his intention not to pay his Community Charge (or Poll Tax) although he was never prosecuted for the offence, and observers have concluded that he must have decided not to fight.

 Dunnachie was a strong opponent of animal testing of cosmetics and of fluoridation of drinking water.
 His Catholicism showed in votes in favour of Bills which restricted abortion and against any lowering in the age of consent for homosexual sex, and he also opposed a deregulation of Sunday trading in 1993.
 He supported Tony Blair in the Labour leadership election in 1994 (and John Prescott as Deputy Leader).
 That year it was noted that he was one of the few MPs who had made no Parliamentary speeches in the previous year.

 Govan selection

 Dunnachie's attendance suffered as the Parliament went on due to persistent ill-health.
 However he did not announce his retirement and when his constituency was redrawn in boundary changes, declared his intention to seek selection in Glasgow Govan.
 This move made the selection in Govan much more open and eventually doomed the chances of Mike Watson who was the sitting MP for Glasgow Central, the nomination going instead to Mohammad Sarwar.

-In the event, Dunnachie died of cancer only a few months after the election.
+In the event, Dunnachie died of cancer only a few months after the election, at the age of 66.